 Earnings in excess of \$480 for each full-time student 18 years old or older (except for the head, spouse, life partner or co-head) are not counted.
-To be considered "full-time," a student must be considered "full-time" by an educational institution with a degree or certificate program.
-Any student financial assistance not subject to inclusion is fully excluded from annual income, whether it is paid directly to the student or to the educational institution the student is attending.
+To be considered "full-time," a student must be considered "full-time by an educational institution with a degree or certificate program.
+The above deduction is for 2024 and subject to change as HUD generally revises the amount on annual basis.
+The latest amount, as established and approved by HUD, shall be applicable and is automatically incorporated into this policy as of the effective date of the newly established amount.